CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 in better agreement with the observed number during the official tidal epoch.

-Results are close to normally distributed, but better reflect the
+Results are close to normally distributed.

 ``` r
 ggplot() +